How contact Protractor Online supports angle work

 - Documenting a content clarification with language that another person can understand later.

-- Reviewing contact Protractor Online limitations before relying on a visual measurement in a project note.
+- Reviewing guidance limitations before relying on a visual measurement in a project note.

 What to include when reporting a problem